Volume Recovery Concepts

 - Physical partition recovery.
 The goal is to identify the problem and write information to the proper place on the hard drive (to MBR and Boot Sectors) so that the partition becomes visible to the Operating System again.
 This can be done using manual Disk Editors along with proper guidelines or using partition recovery software, designed specifically for this purpose.

 - Virtual partition recovery.
 The goal is to determine the critical parameters of the deleted/damaged/overwritten partition and render it open to scanning in order to display its content to copy important data to the safe place.
-This approach can be applied in some cases when physical partition recovery is not possible (for example, partition boot sector is dead and physically unreadable) and is commonly used by file recovery software.
+This approach can be applied in some cases when physical partition recovery is not possible (for example the partition boot sector is dead and physically unreadable) and is commonly used by file recovery software.
 This process is almost impossible to implement manually, but can be accomplished using Active@ File Recovery software.

 Other Hard Drive Partition Recovery Topics

-These topics related to the recovery of partitions apply to any file system:
+These topics are related to the recovery of partitions and apply to any supported file system:

 - Master Boot Record (MBR) is damaged